26th Annual CBB Conference

 Mark Arnold, Ph.D.

-Biocatalytic Science broadly covers basic and applied research that centers on enzymes and their function within an array of scientific disciplines, including: 1) discovery of new enzymes and understanding their mechanism of action at the molecular level, 2) exploration of biochemical and cellular pathways as novel drug targets, 3) design and manufacturing of biotherapeutics, such as vaccines for both human and animal health, 4) developing enzyme-mediated chemical transformations for specialty chemicals, 5) metabolic engineering, 6) directed evolution, 7) genomics, 8) agricultural feedstock utilization, and 9) expression, production and purification of protein products.
-A small fraction of the rich diversity of research ongoing within academia and industry in the area of Biocatalytic Science will be highlighted in this year’s conference.
+For this poster session, Biocatalytic Sciences are broadly defined as those areas of basic and applied research that center on enzymes and their function within an array of disciplines, including: 1) discovery of new enzymes and understanding their mechanism of action at the molecular level, 2) exploration and applications of biochemical and cellular pathways, 3) design and manufacturing of biotherapeutics, such as vaccines for both human and animal health, 4) understanding and developing enzyme-mediated chemical transformations, 5) metabolic engineering, 6) directed evolution, 7) genomics, 8) agricultural feedstock utilization, and 9) expression, production and purification of protein products.

 Mark Arnold, Ph.D.